| Title: | Non-Parametric Recruitment Prediction for Randomized Clinical Trials |

 |

-An object of RCTDist
+An object of RCTDist class with four elements.

-A numeric vector with length equal to nSim
+A numeric vector with length equal to nSim containing the simulated

 Euclidean distance.

-: A numeric vector with the median and the 95% CI Euclidean distance.
+CI: A numeric vector with the median and the 95% CI Euclidean distance.

-: The call (deparsed) that created the object
+call.: The call (deparsed) that created the object

-: A list with the arguments of the call that created the object
+cargs: A list with the arguments of the call that created the object

 including the default arguments